-Schedule: The professor reserves the right to change the schedule as needed.
-Changes will be highlighted in yellow and linked to the class website in Blackboard.
+Schedule: The current schedule is linked in Blackboard in the Course Information folder.
+The professor reserves the right to change the schedule as needed.
+Changes will be highlighted in yellow and linked to the class website in Blackboard in the Course Information folder.